EnterpriseDB/postgres-deployment/README.md

 [VMware Vsphere](https://github.com/EnterpriseDB/postgres-deployment/wiki/VMware---Vsphere)

 # Deploy the new instances using Terraform and Configure Postgres Platform
-Terraform is used to stand up virtual machines or cloud instances, and then we hand over the reins to Ansible to finish up the configuration of the Postgres database and tools like [Failover Manage](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-failover-manager)r for high availability and fault tolerance and [Postgres Enterprise Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-enterprise-manager-pem) for monitoring the Postgres cluster.
+Terraform is used to stand up virtual machines or cloud instances, and then we hand over the reins to Ansible to finish up the configuration of the Postgres database and tools like [Failover Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-failover-manager) for high availability and fault tolerance and [Postgres Enterprise Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-enterprise-manager-pem) for monitoring the Postgres cluster and [EDB Backup and Recovery Tool](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-backup-and-recovery-tool)for backup and recovery purposes.

 # Existing Instances available - **Only** Configure Postgres Platform
-In case of already running infrastructure be it on [AWS](https://github.com/EnterpriseDB/postgres-deployment/wiki/AWS) or [VMware Vsphere](https://github.com/EnterpriseDB/postgres-deployment/wiki/VMware---Vsphere) the user also have an option to use Ansible scripts made available here to configure the Postgres database and tools like [Failover Manage](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-failover-manager)r for high availability and fault tolerance and [Postgres Enterprise Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-enterprise-manager-pem) for monitoring the Postgres cluster.
+In case of already running infrastructure be it on [AWS](https://github.com/EnterpriseDB/postgres-deployment/wiki/AWS) or [VMware Vsphere](https://github.com/EnterpriseDB/postgres-deployment/wiki/VMware---Vsphere) the user also have an option to use Ansible scripts made available here to configure the Postgres database and tools like [Failover Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-failover-manager)for high availability and fault tolerance and [Postgres Enterprise Manager](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-enterprise-manager-pem) for monitoring the Postgres cluster and [EDB Backup and Recovery Tool](https://www.enterprisedb.com/enterprise-postgres/edb-postgres-backup-and-recovery-tool)for backup and recovery purposes.

-# EDB Bart (backup and recovery tool).

-EDB Bart tool added and documentation can be found  [here](https://github.com/EnterpriseDB/postgres-deployment/wiki/AWS) for AWS provider and [here](https://github.com/EnterpriseDB/postgres-deployment/wiki/VMware---Vsphere) for Vmware Vsphere provider.